aakashkardam/Traffic_Sign_Classifier_Udacity_Project_3/Project_Writeup.md

 * What architecture was chosen?

 A 2 stage ConvNet architecture was chosen

-* Why did you believe it would be relevant to the traffic sign application?

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?